 However, this ‘cognitive’ approach to knowledge goes against the reality that most people make decisions on emotional rather than rational grounds.
 James Raffan argues that we should explicitly recognise this and move to thinking about natural resources management and people’s experiences of it, through the range of senses (sight, smell, touch, feel, hear) and ‘intelligences’ (visual, dance, musical, artistic) that we use to interact with our world.
 He argues that until we do this, we will fail to engage people in natural resources management because cognitive ‘knowing’ is not personal enough to motivate someone into action.
 It is only through personal experience that public knowledge becomes meaningful.

 The Rivers of Carbon team believe that all people are knowledgeable, with this part of our site focusing on how to value people and share the knowledge they bring to our work.

 By using a framework called the ‘Five P’s’ it is possible to incorporate the many different factors and experiences that impact upon a person working in natural resources management*.
 The Five P’s stand for: Profit, Proof, People, Place and Promise and were developed to highlight the full range of factors that impact on natural resources management decision making. .
 It is a framework that can be applied at a number of different levels, from the individual through to an organisation.
-You can download a copy of the infographic below by visiting this page.
+You can learn more about how we use the Five Ps by following this link.